immstudios/nebula/README.md

 Import service normalizes and transcodes all incoming files to the production format.

-This process includes metadata extraction, aspect ratio correction, crop and rotation detection, smart frame rate and size normalization and EBU R128 loudness adjustment.
+This process includes metadata extraction, aspect ratio fixing, crop and rotation detection, smart frame rate and size normalization and EBU R128 loudness correction.

 ### Asset management